aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 #### Set up your custom cloud's availability

-Select in what projects you\'ll be able to use your new custom cloud to create services.
+Select in what projects you'll be able to use your new custom cloud to create services.
 You can make your cloud available for all the projects in your organization, selected organizational units, or specific projects only.